Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

-Not all beetles cause havoc for humans, although there are some species in particular that are extremely destructive pests that have to be exterminated by professionals to ensure the problem ceases.
+Not all beetles cause havoc for humans, although some species, in particular, are highly destructive pests that have to be exterminated by professionals to ensure the problem ceases.

 We'll be covering quite a few species and detailing their characteristics.
 The following are the most commonly found destructive species of beetles found throughout the United Kingdom.

 Blister Beetles.
 Oval shaped and measuring approximately 1 to 2.5 cm.
-The chemical that is produced by blister beetles is named cantharidin and can burn the skin if contact is made.
+The insecticide that blister beetles produce is named cantharidin and can burn the skin if contact is made.

 Carpet Beetles.
-The larvae of the carpet beetles can be very destructive as they love to feast on natural fibres, woollen products, as well as feathers and other types of fabrics.
-Measuring just 1.5 to 4 mm in length, they are characterised by a distinct yellow pattern as well as black and white scales covering the body.
+The larvae of the carpet beetles can be very destructive as they love to feast on natural fibres, woollen products, feathers, and other types of fabrics.
+Measuring just 1.5 to 4 mm in length, they are characterised by a distinct yellow pattern and black and white scales covering the body.

 Cigarette Beetles.
 Around 2 to 3 mm in length and yellowish-brown in appearance.
 Cigarette beetles infest a wide variety of stored products such as cereals and other dried foods.

 Common Furniture Beetles.
 As the name suggests, it's a pest to timber-based furniture.
-Common furniture beetles range 3 to 4 mm in length with a reddish-brown colouration to its oval-shaped body.
+Common furniture beetles range 3 to 4 mm in length with a reddish-brown colouration to their oval-shaped body.

 Dried Fruit Beetles.
-Small black, oval insects that are characterised by the red or amber colouring on their antennae and legs.
+Small black oval insects are characterised by red or amber colouring on their antennae and legs.
 Dried fruit beetles also have two distinct amber spots located on their wings.

 Drugstore Beetles.
 These beetles are around 2 to 3.5 mm in length with an oval-shaped brown body.
 Drugstore beetles are well-known for feeding on a variety of dried products.

 False Powderpost Beetles.
-Wood boring insects that can infect both softwoods and hardwoods alike.
-False powderpost beetles can be distinguished by its black to reddish-brown colouration, while the insect's length is approximately 3 to 6 mm.
+Wood-boring insects can infect both softwoods and hardwoods alike.
+False powderpost beetles can be distinguished by their black to reddish-brown colouration, while the insect's length is approximately 3 to 6 mm.

 Flour Beetles.
-This beetle loves to infest various food products contained within a home, and are a particular nuisance in facilities producing food products, and shops that store vast amounts of food.
+This beetle loves to infest various food products contained within a home and is a nuisance in facilities that produce food products and shops that store vast food.
 Flour beetles are reddish-brown in appearance and come in at 3 to 4 mm in length.

 Foreign Grain Beetles.
-Loves to attack food products in much the same way as the flour beetle, although more common in environments containing fungus and excess moisture.
+Loves to attack food products much like the flour beetle, although more common in environments containing fungus and excess moisture.
 Foreign grain beetles are also reddish-brown with a body length of around 2 mm.

 Pine Bark Beetles.
 As the name suggests, pine bark beetles primarily infest pine wood and any other softwood products.

 Plaster Beetles.
-Ranging in length from 1 to 3 mm, plaster beetles also come in a variety of colours from black to yellowish-brown and even reddish-brown.
+Ranging in length from 1 to 3 mm, plaster beetles also come in various colours, from black to yellowish-brown and even reddish-brown.

 Sawtooth Grain Beetles.
 Characterised by the six small projections on the sides of their flat bodies, they are only 2.5 to 3 mm in length.
-Sawtooth grain beetles infest dried products like grain, nuts, spices, and can even penetrate packages containing food.
+Sawtooth grain beetles infest dried products like grain, nuts, spices and can even penetrate food packages.

 Shiny Spider Beetles.
-Black or dark red in appearance, shiny spider beetles can be very small at just 1-5mm in length.
+Black or dark red in appearance, shiny spider beetles can be tiny at just 1-5mm in length.